 Lancaster was once infamous as a “wide open” city for vice.
 Around 1900, police and other officials encouraged and even participated in prostitution, gambling, and drinking.
-The Lancaster Vice Walking Tour introduces you to the people and politics of this surprising era.
+During Prohibition (1920-1933), Lancaster law enforcement ignored mammoth illegal distilleries, breweries and saloons, and refused to cooperate with federal agents.

 Book Now